The ‘RHOBH’ Cast Lands In France Without Lisa Vanderpump, Goofs Off On Instagram

 Lisa Rinna, Erika Girardi, Kyle Richards, and Teddi Mellencamp have landed in France for a cast trip amid filming on The Real Housewives of Beverly Hills.

-With their co-star Camille Grammer staying behind to cope with the recent loss of her home in Malibu and their other co-star, Lisa Vanderpump, continuing to avoid them, the three women appeared to be having a blast in a series of videos shared on their Instagram pages.
+With their co-star Camille Grammer staying behind to cope with the recent loss of her home in Malibu — and their other co-star, Lisa Vanderpump, continuing to avoid them — the three women appeared to be having a blast in a series of videos shared on their Instagram pages.

-In a series of clips shared to Rinna’s page on Tuesday, November 13, she and Girardi were seen driving around in a white car before enjoying what they said was a great bottle of wine.
-Meanwhile, on Richards’ page, she was seen at her hotel, where she was enjoying the view from her room before spotted a very creepy looking spider.
+In a series of clips shared to Rinna’s Instagram page on Tuesday, November 13, she and Girardi were seen driving around in a white car before enjoying what they said was a great bottle of wine.
+Meanwhile, on Richards’ Instagram page, she was seen at her hotel — where she was enjoying the view from her room before spotting a very creepy looking spider.

-As for Girardi, she posted an image of herself and Jayne posing alongside their white vehicle, which was outfitted with a series of cameras inside, likely to capture all of their silly banter for The Real Housewives of Beverly Hills Season 9.
+As for Girardi, she posted an image of herself and Jayne posing alongside their white vehicle, which was outfitted with a series of cameras inside.
+The camera was likely present in order to capture all of their silly banter for The Real Housewives of Beverly Hills Season 9.

-“Thelma and Louise, the French version,” Girardi wrote in the caption of her post.
+“Thelma and Louise, the French version,” Girardi wrote in the caption of her Instagram post.

-Although Richards is in France with her co-stars, she didn’t share any images with the rest of the cast on Tuesday and the same goes for Mellencamp, who is also in France.
+Although Richards is in France with her co-stars, she didn’t share any images with the rest of the cast on Tuesday.
+The same goes for Mellencamp, who is also in France.

-Below is a video shared by Lisa Rinna in which the former soap star appeared to be dancing for co-star Kyle Richards.
+Below is a video shared by Lisa Rinna, in which the former soap star appeared to be dancing for co-star Kyle Richards.

-As fans of The Real Housewives of Beverly Hills have likely heard, Lisa Vanderpump has been on the outs with her co-stars for the past several weeks and has not been seen filming with them at all since Denise Richards’ wedding in early September.
+As fans of The Real Housewives of Beverly Hills have likely heard, Lisa Vanderpump has been on the outs with her co-stars for the past several weeks.
+She has not been seen filming with them at all since Denise Richards’ wedding in early September.

-Last month, a report from Hollywood Life revealed details regarding Vanderpump’s feud with her co-strs.
+Last month, a report from Hollywood Life revealed details regarding Vanderpump’s feud with her co-stars.

 “Tension is so high that Lisa didn’t attend Camille Grammer’s bridal shower a few weeks ago where all of the ladies were present.
 Lisa is also refusing to film with them anywhere.
 She’s currently not speaking to anyone but Denise,” the insider said.